qalle2/isometry/README.md

 Note: all arguments except *axesToMirror* are required.

+## voxel2scad.py
+Converts a voxel file into an OpenSCAD file (`.scad`).
+Does not require Pillow.

+Command line argument: voxel file to read (see "voxel files" below)

+Prints the output data to stdout (screen).

-## Input file
+## Voxel files
-* Describes the 3D object to draw.
+* Describes a 3D object using small cubes.
+* This format was developed by me; it's not used anywhere else as far as I know.
-* Encoding: ASCII.
+* Encoding: UTF-8.
+* File extension: `.txt`
 * Case insensitive.
 * On each line, leading whitespace is ignored.
 * Lines that are ignored: